Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 **Register a model**

 Command to register the model.
-Note that you can use the service create command which will perform the model registraiton (without you having to register it separately).
+You can use the `service create` command, which will perform the model registration without the need to register it separately.

 `az ml model register --model [path to model file] --name [model name]`